n1ira/claude-oracle/commands/fullauto.md

 ## HANDLING COMPACTION

-When you auto-compact, the next Claude instance will read FULLAUTO_CONTEXT.md automatically (it's in the project root).
-Make sure it always contains:
+When you auto-compact, the next Claude instance will read FULLAUTO_CONTEXT.md automatically.
+The header tells it to read this file (`~/.claude/commands/fullauto.md`) first to reload full instructions.
-- The full task description
-- Current progress with checkboxes
-- Specific next steps
-- Any important decisions or context

-The template above includes instructions at the top so post-compaction Claude immediately knows it's in FULLAUTO mode.
+Keep FULLAUTO_CONTEXT.md minimal - just task, progress, and next steps.
+Don't duplicate the instructions.

 ---